esphome/esphome-docs/components/alarm_control_panel.rst

 ``pending`` Action
 ******************

-This action puts the alarm in pending state (the state before triggered after *delay_time*).
+This action puts the alarm in pending state (the state before triggered after *pending_time*).

 .. code-block:: yaml